tanay2001/Driver-Monitoring-System-/README.md

 It consists of the deployment of the model via TF-Lite(under progress)

-for information regarding the various trials/approaches we performed [driver analysis](https://github.com/Vishwajit-hegde/Driver-Performance-Analysis)
+for information regarding the various trials/approaches we performed visit [driver analysis](https://github.com/Vishwajit-hegde/Driver-Performance-Analysis)